webpro-nl/knip/packages/docs/src/content/docs/guides/handling-issues.md

 ### Missing Binaries

-In case the list of unused (dev) dependencies looks "offset" against the list of unlisted binaries this might be caused by `node_modules` not containing the packages.
-This in turn might have been caused by either the way your package manager installs dependencies or by running Knip from inside a workspace instead of from the root of the repository.
-Knip should run from the root, and you can [lint individual workspaces][14].
+In case unused (dev) dependencies look like a match against unlisted binaries, then this might be caused by `node_modules` not containing the packages.
+And this might have been caused by either the way your package manager installs dependencies, or by not running Knip from the root of the repository.

+Knip should run from the root.
+But you can [lint individual workspaces][14].

 ### Example